In This Article:

 • Cooperate with authorities if your business is subject to an inspection or audit.

-• Submit the required compliance reporting
+• Submit the required reports through Metrc and PowerScore.

 • Maintain high-quality standards for your cultivation practices.